Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Drazen Zigic/istockphoto

-Our country is great for a lot of reasons, but our food labeling system certainly isn’t one of them.
+There are a lot of pros to grocery shopping in America (aside from the prices), but our food labeling system?
+Well, that could use some work.
 The sad truth is that so much of what you see on packaged material is designed to trick you, no matter how earnest the font happens to be.

 There are a few claims on packages out there that sound nice, but should prompt further investigation.
-Here are seven classic ones.
+Here are eight classic ones.

 Gluten-Free Spaghetti